jgarcesres/git2jamf/README.md

 # git2jamf [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
-This action grabs the github work directory (or any of your choice) scans it for scripts and compares them against a pull of all scripts on jamf:
+This action grabs the github work directory (or any subdfolder of your choice) scans it for scripts and will compare with the scripts in jamf.
+It starts by comparing filename against the name of the script in jamf:
 * If it doesn't exist, it will create it
-* if it exists, it will compare the two and update it in jamf if they differ.
+* if it exists, it will compare the hash of the body of both scripts and update it in jamf if they differ.
 Github is always treated as the source.
-* It will add a suffix with the `branch name_`  to a script.
-This can be disabled and probably should for syncs from master -> production.
+* If enabled, it will add a suffix with the `branch name_`  to a script.
 ## Inputs

 ### `jamf_url`